postmanlabs/labs-docs/v6/postman/launching_postman/postman_account.md

 When you click on your profile image, a drop down menu lists all active signed-in accounts.

-To sign in to another account, click the **Add A New Account** button at the bottom of the drop down menu.
+To sign in to another account, click the **Add a new account** button at the bottom of the drop down menu.

 After you sign in to another account, the drop down menu lists all your active signed-in accounts.